ST4RCHASER/prisma-redis-extension/README.md

 ## Default Cached Methods

-Here is a list of all the Prisma methods that are currently cached by default in `prisma-redis-middleware`.
+Here is a list of all the Prisma methods that are currently cached by default in `prisma-redis-extension`.

 - findUnique
 - findUniqueOrThrow